Trump says the US military again targeted a boat allegedly carrying drugs from Venezuela | Law-Order

 - United States

-President Donald Trump says the US military again targeted a boat allegedly carrying drugs from Venezuela, killing three aboard the vessel.
+President Donald Trump said the US military again targeted a boat allegedly carrying drugs from Venezuela, killing three aboard the vessel.

 ''The Strike occurred while these confirmed narcoterrorists from Venezuela were in International Waters transporting illegal narcotics (A DEADLY WEAPON POISONING AMERICANS!) headed to the U.S.,'' Trump said in a Truth Social post announcing the strike. ''These extremely violent drug trafficking cartels POSE A THREAT to U.S. National Security, Foreign Policy, and vital U.S. Interests.''
-The strike that Trump says was carried out Monday came two weeks after another military strike on what the Trump administration says was a drug-carrying speedboat from Venezuela that killed 11.
+Trump said the strike was carried out Monday, two weeks after another military strike on what the Trump administration says was a drug-carrying speedboat from Venezuela that killed 11.

 The Trump administration justified the earlier strike as a necessary escalation to stem the flow of drugs into the United States.

-But several senators, Democrats and some Republicans, have indicated dissatisfaction with the administration's rationale and questioned the legality of the action.
-They view it as a potential overreach of executive authority in part by using the military for law enforcement purposes.
+But several senators, Democrats and some Republicans, have indicated their dissatisfaction with the administration's rationale and questioned the legality of the action.
+They view it as a potential overreach of executive authority in part because the military was used for law enforcement purposes.

+The Trump has claimed self-defence as a legal justification for the first strike, with Secretary of State Marco Rubio arguing the drug cartels ''pose an immediate threat'' to the nation.
+US officials said the strike early this month targeted Tren de Aragua, a Venezuelan gang designated by the US as a terrorist organisation.
+And they indicated more military strikes on drug targets would be coming as the US looks to ''wage war'' on cartels.

+Trump did not specify whether Tren de Aragua was also the target of Monday's strike.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)